Bren2010/msp/README.md

 **Example:**  `(Alice or Bob) and Carl` is good, but `(Alice or Bob) and !Carl` is not because excluding people is rude.

+MSPs are fundamental and powerful primitives.
+They're well-suited for distributed commitments (DC), verifiable secret sharing (VSS) and multi-party computation (MPC).

 #### Types of Predicates